flexera-public/policy_engine_training/19_cwf/README.md

 The "define" reserved word is used to create a Cloud Workflow block.
 It is followed by the name of the block, and then the parameters for the block encapsulated in parentheses.
 The "return" reserved word is then followed by the name of the variable whose value to return when the block executions; this is very similar to the `result` field in a `script` block, and is mostly relevant when a Cloud Workflow block calls another Cloud Workflow block.

-We won't go into the details of Cloud Workflow language here, but at a surface level, you can likely see that we're iterating through "$data" and calling another Cloud Workflow block named "delete_snapshot" for each item in the list.
+In this block, we're iterating through "$data" and calling another Cloud Workflow block named "delete_snapshot" for each item in the list.
 We're then raising an error in the UI if any errors occurred.

 Let's take a look at the "delete_snapshot" block being called above: